torquebox/openshift-quickstart/README.md

 TorqueBox on OpenShift
 =========================

-Here is a quick way to try out your Leiningen-based Clojure application running in TorqueBox on OpenShift.
+Here is a quick way to try out your Ruby application running in TorqueBox on OpenShift.

 By default, this quickstart will install the latest incremental version of TorqueBox.
 You can specify a different version by tweaking